Isabella Gilmore: Female diaconate

 In 1886, she was recruited by Anthony Thorold, the Bishop of Rochester, to revive the female diaconate in his diocese.
 Her initial reluctance, based on her lack of theological training and her lack of knowledge of the Deaconess Order, was worn down by the bishop.
 At the end of October 1886, she felt she received a calling during Morning Prayer.
 She later wrote, "it was just as if God’s voice had called me, and the intense rest and joy were beyond words."

 Gilmore and the Bishop of Rochester proceeded to plan for an Order of Deaconesses for the Church of England where the women were to be “a curiously effective combination of nurse, social worker and amateur policeman”.
-In 1887, she was ordained a deaconess and a training house for other women was put in place, later to be named Gilmore House in her honor.
-Isabella served actively in the poorest parishes in South London until her retirement in 1906.
+In 1887, she was ordained a deaconess, actively serving the poorest parishes in south London for the next nineteen years.

+A training house for other women was set up in Clapham Common Northside, later to be named Gilmore House in Isabella's honour.
+She lived and trained deaconesses there from 1891 until her retirement in 1906.
+On 24 May 2024 a commemorative blue plaque to her was unveiled there.

 Gilmore, aged 64, from a portrait by C. B. Leighton.

 Legacy

 In her nearly 20 years of service, she reestablished the female diaconate in the Anglican Communion.
 She had personally trained at least seven other head deaconesses for other dioceses before she died in 1923.
 At her memorial service, Randall Davidson, the Archbishop of Canterbury, foretold, "Some day, those who know best will be able to trace much of the origin and root of the revival of the Deaconess Order to the life, work, example and words of Isabella Gilmore.
 For this let us give thanks: I feel sure it is most meet and right so to do."
-Isabella Gilmore is remembered with a commemoration in the Calendar of saints in some parts of the Anglican Communion on 16 April.
+Isabella Gilmore is remembered with a commemoration in the Calendar of saints in the Church of England and some other parts of the Anglican Communion on 16 April.

-Isabella is remembered in the Church of England with a commemoration on 16 April.

-On 24 May 2024, a commemorative blue plaque was unveiled to Gilmore at Gilmore House, where she lived and trained deaconesses from 1891 until her retirement in 1906, in Clapham Common Northside.